 IMAGE VIA THE POKE SHACK

-In Los Angeles there is absolutely no lacking in the bowl department, but alas, not all of these nutritious meal options are created equally.
+There's no lacking in the bowl department in Los Angeles, but alas, not all of these nutritious meal options are created equally.
 You want something pleasing to your taste buds and, frankly, your eyes.
 You want something healthy, but that doesn’t taste like dirt.

 We get it.
-So we’ve rounded up eighteen places you can get a bowl — whether you’re looking for breakfast, lunch, or dinner.
+So we’ve rounded up the best places you can get a bowl — whether you’re looking for breakfast, lunch, or dinner.
 Because, seriously, in this town, you can indulge in the bowl trend all. day. long.

-This Beverly Blvd. eatery is wildly popular for a good reason.
-It’s a total scene — and we’re not just talking about watching the guys smash down your acai in an almost-soundproof room.
-It’s better than the zoo… and twice as tasty.
+This eatery is wildly popular for a good reason.
+It’s a total scene — and we’re not just talking about watching the guys smash down your acai in the almost-soundproof room.
+Work an appetite waiting on the acai or pitaya bowl of your choosing.

 Whether you’re in Brentwood or the Palisades, Acai Nation is the place to go.
 Come for the acai but stay for the granitas!
 The frozen treat (that’s sort of like Italian ice) is what every person in LA needs when it’s painfully 100 degrees in October.